grantcolley/blazor-notes/README.md

 # Forms
 ## Forms Overview
+> [!NOTE]
+> Built-in input components can be ound to an object or model that can use data annotations.

+### HTML Forms
 Standard HTML forms are supported.
 Create a form using the normal HTML `<form>` tag and specify an `@onsubmit` handler for handling the submitted form request.

 ```C#